 There are many ways to fish, but people fishing the Great Lakes tributaries for steelhead usually stick to a few tried and true methods.
 A lot of different things can catch chromers too, but experience says the following five baits and lures are the best.

-Gulp!
-Floating Roe can be fished on a drift rig or a floating drift rig.
+Powerbait Egg Clusters can be fished on a drift rig or a floating drift rig.
 Both methods are be effective in different circumstances.
-Chartreuse, pink and salmon roe red seem to be the best colors.
+Orange seems to be the best overall color.

 The Firefly Jig

 The Northland Firefly Jig is one of the best lures you can carry on the Great Lakes tribs.
 It comes in several colors.
 Chartreuse, pink and black are the best colors, but they can all catch fish.

 The general rule is to fish subtle colors on bright days with clear water and bright colors on dreary days with stained water, but with steelhead you never know.
 You might drift three different colored jigs through a run without getting a hit then throw a fourth color and catch three fish in a row.
 A lot of the steelhead jigs marketed in America are meant more for West Coast steelhead fishing.
 They are usually too big for the steelhead of the Great Lakes tributaries.
 Northland Firefly Jigs are just the right size.